How to Update Your Android Tablet System

 Every so often, a new version of the Android tablet’s operating system becomes available.
 It’s an Android update because Android is the name of the operating system, not because the Android tablet thinks that it’s some type of robot.

-You can manually check for updates: In the Settings app, choose About Tablet (or About Device) and then choose System Updates.
+You can manually check for updates: In the Settings app, choose About Tablet or About Device.
+(On Samsung tablets, look on the General tab in the Settings app.)
+Choose System Updates or Software Update.
 When the system is up-to-date, the screen tells you so.
 Otherwise, you find directions for updating the Android operating system.

 Touching the Check Now button isn’t magic.
-If an update is available, the tablet lets you know.
+When an update is available, the tablet lets you know.

 Non-Android system updates might also be issued.
 For example, the tablet’s manufacturer may send out an update to the Android tablet’s guts.
 This type of update is often called a firmware update.
 As with Android updates, you should accept all firmware updates.